gitbls/RPiVNCHowTo/README.md

 How to install and configure efficient LAN-based VNC for virtual desktops on Raspberry Pi OS (RasPiOS) and any other Debian-based distro.

 NOTE: VNC only works on X11-based systems.
-More recent Ubuntu releases, such as 22.04 and later, appear to use Wayland by default.
+RasPiOS and more recent Ubuntu releases, such as 22.04 and later, appear to use Wayland by default.
 I have not had the time to sort out how to make this project work on Wayland-based systems.
+But, at least with RasPiOS you can re-enable X11 and use this guide to enable VNC

 ## Overview